geetanshi0205/PitchSnitch/README.md

 # 🎯 PitchSnitch

-A dark-themed Streamlit application powered by Claude that transforms raw hackathon ideas into winning strategies and actionable plans.
+A AI powered platform that transforms raw hackathon ideas into winning strategies and actionable plans.

 ## Features